 In Utah, the statute of limitations to bring a personal injury lawsuit is four years from the date of the accident.
 Victims may incorrectly assume that waiting to talk with an attorney won’t make a difference to their cases.
 However, time has value where your claim is concerned.

 Collecting evidence becomes increasingly challenging as time passes.
 Witness recollections can also dim over time.
 There is no time to wait in multi-vehicle accidents where crash scenes are extraordinarily complicated and take time to interpret fault correctly.
-Make an appointment with our firm to discuss your case today.
+Make an appointment with our car accident law firm to discuss your case today.

 Find the Right Attorney When You’ve Been Wronged